How to Become a Travel Agent

 Self-EMployed TRAVEL AGENTS

-For independent agents, it's unusual to come right out of the gate with a storefront agency.
-For reference, only 2% of new self-employed travel agents who took HAR’s Travel Agent Survey in 2022 operated a storefront agent.
+For self-employed agents, it's unusual to come right out of the gate with a storefront agency.
+For reference, only 2% of new, self-employed travel agents operated a storefront agent in our 2023 Travel Advisor Employee Report.
 The other 98% were home-based travel agents.

 EMPLOYEE TRAVEL AGENTS